 Student and Exchange Visitor Information System.
 This system is used by the US Immigration and Naturalization Service to track and monitor the whereabouts of all non-immigrant F, M, and J Visa student and exchange visitors.
-All placement agencies are required to report to this system.
+All BridgeUSA J-1 participants are required to register with SEVIS upon arrival.